Improve forecast accuracy, productivity, and results with a sales CRM.

 Salespeople are hired because of their ability to break rules - other people’s rules.
 Whatever you sell in the B2B world, you have to persuade organisations to change what they are doing and spend some money in order to get a better result.

 Almost everyone has an established way of doing things.
 Sellers have to persuade people to break their own rules.
-Those selling to local or central Government have even more rules to contend with.
+Those selling to local or central Government have legality to contend with.

 Looking inside at the way I work, keeping good records is my weakest habit.